We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - shock absorption features

-Is walking on a treadmill as effective as walking?
+Is walking 30 minutes on a treadmill good for you?

 A variety of treadmills for walking are available on the U.S. market.
 Many include access to exercise classes, smart device connectivity, and a range of speed and incline settings that make them suitable for walking and running alike.